Ameeya-ARS/IITB-Natural-Language-Processing/README.md

 # CS 626 NLP (Autumn 2022) - IIT Bombay

-This repository contains all my submissions to the labs done during my study of the CS 626 - **Natural Language Processing** course during Autumn 2022(5th semester) at Indian Institute of Technology Bombay, India.
+This repository contains all my submissions to the assignments done during my study of the CS 626 - **Natural Language Processing** course during Autumn 2022(5th semester) at Indian Institute of Technology Bombay, India.

 ## Author